3D-printed firearm: United States

 Currently, it is not federally prohibited by law to manufacture firearms for personal use in the United States, as long as the firearm is not produced with the intent to be sold or transferred, and meets a few basic requirements.
 A license is required to manufacture firearms for sale or distribution.
 The law prohibits a person from assembling a non-sporting semiautomatic rifle or shotgun from 10 or more imported parts, as well as firearms that cannot be detected by metal detectors or X-ray machines.
-In addition, the making of an NFA firearm requires a tax payment and advance approval by ATF.
+In addition, manufacturing an NFA firearm requires a tax payment and advance approval from the ATF.